Mario-cpu03/Mario-cpu03/README.md

 Hello!
 I'm a **Computer Engineering student** at **UniSA** with a passion for **telecommunications**, **data analysis**, **astrophysics**, and **quantum mechanics**.
 My ultimate goal is to become a **Quantum Telecommunication Engineer**, where I can blend cutting-edge technology with the exciting possibilities of quantum physics.

-Beyond the tech world, I’m a **multi-instrumentalist musician** who loves playing the piano and guitar, and I enjoy singing as well.
-Fashion is another area where I find inspiration, and I love exploring the latest trends.
+Beyond the tech world, I’m a **multi-instrumentalist musician** who loves singing, playing guitar and piano.
+Fashion is another area where I find inspiration, and I love exploring myself through it.

 ## Skills & Interests